igtm/envbed/README.md

 # envbed

-a fast, simple file text replacer with environment variables written in Rust (alternative `envsubst`)
+a faster, simpler text replacer written in Rust (alternative `envsubst`)

 named from `env` + `embed`